New Physics Opportunities at Neutrino Facilities: BSM Physics at Accelerator, Atmospheric, and Reactor Neutrino Experiments: Laboratory-Based Next-Generation Neutrino Experiments and Their Prospects

-DUNE-ND not only serves to measure the neutrino flux at the source and neutrino cross sections, but also provides a unique opportunity to study new physics, such as NSI~\cite{Bakhti:2016gic}, SNI~\cite{Bakhti:2018avv}, and eV scale sterile neutrino~\cite{Gandhi:2015xza, Dutta:2016glq} due to the incredible level of precisions.
+DUNE-ND not only serves to measure the neutrino flux at the source and neutrino cross sections, but also provides a unique opportunity to study new physics, such as NSI~\cite{Bakhti:2016gic}, SNI~\cite{Bakhti:2018avv}, heavy neutral leptons~\cite{Abdullahi:2023gdj}, eV scale sterile neutrino~\cite{Gandhi:2015xza, Dutta:2016glq}, LDM~\cite{DeRomeri:2019kic}, and dark photon decaying to the SM particles~\cite{Berryman:2019dme} thanks to the incredible level of precisions.
 The expected sensitivity on CC NSI at DUNE-ND is expected to be an order of magnitude stronger than current limits.
-FOR SNI, the sensitivity at DUNE-ND is expected to be comparable to the current constraints from the kaon decay-in-flight experiment NA62.
+For SNI, the sensitivity at DUNE-ND is expected to be comparable to the current constraints from the kaon decay-in-flight experiment NA62.
 However, unlike NA62, DUNE-ND has the advantage of flavor sensitivity, allowing it to explore neutrino interactions in a more detailed manner.

-For the eV scale sterline neutrino searches, a combined fit for FD and ND at DUNE using GLoBES~\cite{Huber:2004ka, Huber:2007ji} can be preformed.
+For the eV-scale sterile neutrino searches, a combined fit for FD and ND at DUNE using GLoBES~\cite{Huber:2004ka, Huber:2007ji} can be performed.
 Considering the alternative beam tune (low energy or LE, and medium energy or ME beam) and runtime combinations, an improved sensitivity for a wide range of sterile neutrino mass splitting can be obtained~\cite{Parveen:2024bcc}, as displayed in Fig.~\ref{fig:chisq_dm41_thi4}.

-Note that, using a shared runtime of LE (10 yrs) and ME beam (3 yrs), rather than using the LE beam alone (13 yrs) can improve the sensitivity, especially to $\sin^{2}\theta_{24}$.
+Note that, using a shared runtime of LE (10 yrs) and ME beam (3 yrs), rather than using the LE beam alone (13 yrs), can improve the sensitivity, especially to $\sin^{2}\theta_{24}$.
 On the other hand, inclusion of neutral current improves the sensitivity to $\sin^{2}\theta_{14}$.
-But crucially, using a combined analysis with both FD and ND can dramatically increase the sensitivities to both the active-sterile mixing angles, especially for $\Delta m^{2}_{41} \gtrsim 0.1 \text{ eV}^{2}$.
+More crucially, using a combined analysis with both FD and ND can dramatically increase the sensitivities to both the active-sterile mixing angles, especially for $\Delta m^{2}_{41} \gtrsim 0.1 \text{ eV}^{2}$.
 Since the oscillation effect due to $\Delta m^{2}_{41} \sim \mathcal{O}(1 \text{ eV}^{2})$ is most pronounced at baselines $\lesssim 1 $ km, the ND can probe the sterile parameters very efficiently.
-Combined analysis of FD and ND, the sensitivity is expected to reach the parameter region:
+In the combined analysis of FD and ND, the sensitivity is expected to reach the parameter region: